MolotovCherry/TrunkBundler/README.md

 ```

 ### Final project setup
-- `package.json`/`node_modules` is optional; it is the file for managing your `node_modules`
+- `package.json`/`node_modules` is optional
 - `lib` is optional.
-Places named folders inside this; all js files inside the folders will be included in the output js.
+Place named folders inside this; all js files inside the folders will be included in the output js.
+The file names can be anything, and the folder structure inside does not matter.
 - `src` is where your js files/modules live.
 If you specify `data-modules="app"`, it will look in `<href path>/src/<module name>.{js,ts,jsx,tsx}` for the module.
-- It will also look in `<href path>/<module name>.{js,ts,jsx,tsx}` for the module if you only need a simpler setup without all the folders.
+- It will also look in `<href path>/<module name>.{js,ts,jsx,tsx}` for the module if you would rather have a simpler setup.
 ```
 │   package.json
 │   app.js